codetaylor/artisan-worktables-1.12/docs/recipes/gamestages.md

   .create();
 ```

-This recipe requires that the player has unlocked either game stage `one` or `two`, but not `three` to craft the recipe:
+To present another example, the following recipe requires that the player has unlocked either game stage `one` or `two`, but not `three` to craft the recipe:

 ```js
 import mods.artisanworktables.builder.RecipeBuilder;